andrewshell/blog-asdo-11ty/content/essays/project-seeds.md

 I’ve been a subscriber to Ryan Holiday’s newsletter for quite some time, and what little I know of stoic philosophy seems to resonate with me.
 I also have an interest in reading classic literature to deepen my understanding of the world and life in general.

 I actually don’t remember how On The Shortness of Life got on my radar and why I chose it over Meditations or Letters From a Stoic.
-I think it was because there was a newer translation that is supposidly more accessable and it’s fairly short.
+I think it was because there was a newer translation that is supposedly more accessible and it’s fairly short.
 I thought it would be a good place to start.

 But what am I specifically trying to learn?
 What is the actual learning project that would require reading this book to complete?
 What would the deliverable be?